lebed2045/minidjvu.js/README.md

 Authors of .js library:

-  Lebedkin	lebed.salavat at gmail.com
+ + Lebedkin	lebed.salavat at gmail.com

-  Bannikov	bannandrej at gmail.com
+  +Bannikov	bannandrej at gmail.com